-Our knowledge of bird nutrition is constantly evolving.
-This is due both to heightened awareness of the importance of nutrition and to increased research into birds different needs.
-As with all other animals, birds need a proper balance of carbohydrates, proteins, fat, vitamins, minerals and water.
+Knowledge of bird nutrition is constantly evolving, both from heightened awareness of the importance of nutrition and from increased research into birds’ different needs.
+As with all other animals, birds need a proper balance of carbohydrates, proteins, fat, vitamins, minerals, and water.
 Different species of birds often require different foods.

-Should I be concerned about what my Senegal Parrot eats?
+Should I be concerned about what my Senegal parrot eats?

-What should I feed my Senegals?
+What should I feed my Senegal parrot?

 How do I convert my bird to a pelleted diet?

 Converting seed-eating birds onto a formulated diet is not always easy.
 Initially, birds may not recognize pellets as food.
 Birds may be offered pellets in a bowl separate from any other food and ideally first thing in the morning, when they are hungriest.
 If they do not eat them right away, birds may be slowly weaned off seeds over a period of a few weeks, while pellets are constantly available in a separate dish.
 Pellets and seed should not be mixed together, as birds will simply pick out the seeds that they like best.
 Pelleted food may be crushed up into a powder and sprinkled over moist table food to get a bird to taste the pellets.
 Gradually, pellets may be crushed less fine and mixed with smaller amounts of table food until table food is no longer needed to get the bird to eat pellets.
 It may take days, weeks, or months to modify a bird's diet.
 Birds should be weighed at least once a week while converting to a pelleted diet to ensure that they are not losing large amounts of weight.
 Converting a parrot to a predominantly pelleted diet can be a stressful time for both you and your bird.
 Consult your veterinarian if you encounter any problems with this transition or with the health of your bird.